Using the Data Anchor

-You can use the Data Module's Rust client or CLI tool to post data on-chain and retrieve it from the ledger or our indexer service.
+You can use the Data Anchor's Rust client or CLI tool to post data on-chain and retrieve it from the ledger or our indexer service.

 1